-- ✓ The operator must take the necessary measures to comply with the aesthetics of the site of use.
-The whole site must be maintained in a good state of cleanliness. - The premises must be kept clean, and be regularly cleaned so as to avoid accumulation of dangerous materials or pollutants and dust, which could ignite or cause an explosion.
-The cleaning equipment must be suited to the risks posed by the products and dust. - ✓ The presence of dangerous or combustible materials inside premises housing combustion devices shall be limited to operating requirements. - ✓ The facilities must be operated under the constant monitoring of a qualified person, who must regularly check that the safety devices are operating correctly and ensure that the combustion devices have the correct fuel supply.
+- The operator must take the necessary measures to comply with the aesthetics of the site of use.
+The whole site must be maintained in a good state of cleanliness. - ✓ The premises must be kept clean, and be regularly cleaned so as to avoid accumulation of dangerous materials or pollutants and dust, which could ignite or cause an explosion.
+The cleaning equipment must be suited to the risks posed by the products and dust. - The presence of dangerous or combustible materials inside premises housing combustion devices shall be limited to the operating requirements.

-- ✓ Apart from the combustion devices, it is prohibited to use fire in any form.
-This ban must be displayed in clear terms. - ✓ Spreading of waste water, sludge and waste is prohibited. - ✓ The fuels to be used must correspond to those featured in the declaration file and the specifications recommended by the combustion device manufacturer. - ✓ The fuel is considered to be in the physical state it is in upon introduction into the combustion chamber. - ✓ Burning of waste in the open air is prohibited. - Always protect your hands when checking for leaks.
+- ✓ Facilities must be operated under the constant supervision of a qualified person, who must regularly check that the safety devices are operating correctly and ensure that the combustion devices have the correct fuel supply. - Apart from the combustion devices, it is prohibited to use fire in any form.
+This restriction must be clearly displayed. - ✓ Spreading of waste water, sludge and waste is prohibited. - ✓ The fuels to be used must correspond to those featured in the declaration file and the specifications recommended by the combustion device manufacturer. - The fuel is considered to remain in the same physical state as when it is introduced into the combustion chamber. - ✓ Burning of waste in the open air is prohibited. - ✓ Always protect your hands when checking for leaks.
 Pressurised liquids may penetrate body tissue and cause serious damage.
-Risk of blood contamination. - Drain and dispose of engine oil in a specially provided container (fuel distributors can collect your used oil). - Except by special agreement, once closed, the gas supply main unit must only be re-opened by the gas distributor.
-However, the user may have access to it under certain conditions.
+Risk of blood contamination. - Drain and dispose of engine oil in a specially provided container (fuel distributors can collect your used oil). - ✓ Except by special agreement, once closed, the gas supply main unit must only be re-opened by the gas distributor.
+However, the user may access it under certain conditions.
 Check these for each site.